 - Failure to pay

-- Failure to meet conditions within the time period specified
+- Failure to meet conditions within the time specified

 Technically, this is a material violation.
 Every jurisdiction is unique when dealing with positive drug tests.
 Some jurisdictions may treat these violations as serious (new law) violations because if you used an illegal drug, you were in possession of that drug.
 However, because mere drug “use” is rarely if ever prosecuted as an independent drug possession charge, some jurisdictions have treated positive drug tests as technical violations.